estefafdez/estefafdez/README.md

 ## 📚 About Me:

 - 🔭 I’m currently working at YouCanBook.Me as a QA Automation Engineer.
-- 🌱 I’m currently learning TypeScript.
+- 🌱 I’m currently learning TypeScript among other things.
 - 👯 I’m looking to collaborate on Open Source tools such as Selenium, Appium or Cypress.
 - 🤔 I’m looking for help with any problems with Automation Testing.
 - 💬 Ask me about QA and Automation Testing.
 - ⚡ Visit my website: [https://estefafdez.github.io/](https://estefafdez.github.io/)

+  ---

 ## ☎️ Contact Me:
 <p align="center">